preetisawant/runtimes/liberty/updates.md

 ## A list of the latest updates in the Liberty buildpack.

+### May 17, 2019: Updated Liberty buildpack v3.32-

+* The default Liberty runtime GA version is [19.0.0.3](https://openliberty.io/blog/2019/03/28/microprofile22-liberty-19003.html).
+* The alternate Liberty runtime GA version `19.0.0.5` was added.
+* The IBM JRE version was updated to 8 SR5 FP35.
+* The OpenJ9 version 11.03 was added  as an alternate JRE.

 ### April 26, 2019: Updated Liberty buildpack v3.31-20190423-1354

-* The default Liberty runtime GA version is `19.0.0.3`.
+* The default Liberty runtime GA version is [19.0.0.3](https://openliberty.io/blog/2019/03/28/microprofile22-liberty-19003.html).
-* The alternate Liberty runtime GA version `19.0.0.4` was added.
+* The alternate Liberty runtime GA version [19.0.0.4](https://openliberty.io/blog/2019/04/26/reactive-microservices-microprofile-19004.html) was added.
 * The auto-scaling agent was updated.
 * The IBM JRE version was updated to 8 SR5 FP31.
 * Possible breaking change: Review the [Potential WebSphere Application Server problems when deployed behind a WebSphere-aware proxy server ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www-01.ibm.com/support/docview.wss?uid=ibm10879485) document to determine if your application is affected.
 This document includes the steps that are needed to resolve the issue.
 To resolve the issue, you will need to add a httpDispatcher directive with the trustedSensitiveHeaderOrigin attribute set to "*" and enableWelcomePage set to "false" to the server.xml.

 ### April 1, 2019: Updated Liberty buildpack v3.30-20190325-1301

-* The default Liberty runtime GA version was changed to the `19.0.0.3` release.
+* The default Liberty runtime GA version was changed to the [19.0.0.3](https://openliberty.io/blog/2019/03/28/microprofile22-liberty-19003.html) release.
 * The alternate Liberty runtime GA version is also the `19.0.0.3` release.
 * The Cloudant client libraries were updated to 2.15.0.
 * The IBM JRE version was updated to 8 SR5 FP30.